Login / Register

 3. Chef Joachim Splichal vittles—and they ain’t light—three courses, one of which is beef filet mignon and red wine-braised short rib.

 4. The chocolate.
 The chocolate.
 MARICH Premium Chocolates sets up camp in the corners with large glass containers filled with candies and wee to-go boxes.
 I run into the Marich fella all over town scooping away at parties.
 He now just hands me the silver scoop, smiles nervously and backs away.

-Renderings courtesy Television Academy / Sequoia Productions
+Renderings by the Television Academy / Sequoia Productions